Generally, there are five stages in a grant proposal’s life:

 STEP 1: Solicitations Posted; Application Period Begins

-After you determine whether you are eligible for an open solicitation, found on OJP’s Current Opportunities page, you will submit your application either through Grants.gov (competitive discretionary grants) or the Grants Management System (GMS) as stipulated in the solicitation (formula grants, continuation grants, and congressionally directed awards).
+After you determine whether you are eligible for an open solicitation, found on OJP’s Current Opportunities page, an Application for Federal Assistance (SF-424) and Disclosure of Lobbying Activities (SF-LLL) online through the federal grants portal Grants.Gov and submit your full application including attachments in the DOJ’s Justice Grants System (JustGrants), as stipulated in the solicitation (formula grants, continuation grants, and congressionally directed awards).
 See Before You Apply, Write the Proposal, and Submit the Application for guidance.

 STEP 2: Application Review